 Assuming the last place you really want to spend your holiday is the local hospital’s accident and emergency department and you’d rather do without six weeks on crutches, it makes sense to get yourself into shape before you get on the plane.

-The winter holiday seasons sees a noticeable upturn in business here at the West 1 Physio clinic and while we always relish the challenge of putting damaged joints back together, we’d really rather people stayed injury-free.
+During the winter holiday season, our team of physiotherapists see a noticeable upturn in business here at the West 1 Physio clinic and while we always relish the challenge of putting damaged joints back together, we’d really rather people stayed injury-free.

 Being a good skier really isn’t enough when it comes to the extreme stress you put on your ligaments, tendons and joints, but being in good physical shape can really help you to avoid sustaining a serious skiing injury.